carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 *We can't emphasize this enough!*

 The globally diverse community of The Carpentries provides equal opportunities to everyone irrespective of their background (both technical and non-technical).
-We will maintain the same ethics at CarpentryCon and would request all our participants to familiarize themselves with our [Code of Conduct](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html).
+We will maintain the same ethics at CarpentryCon and request all our participants to familiarize themselves with our [Code of Conduct](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html).

 ***Discrimination in any form, including behavior or remarks against any nationality, ethnicity, sexuality, religious and cultural belief, will not be tolerated!*** (also see *Allies, Code of Conduct, Diversity, Inclusion*)

 ### Y: You!

-> [Who Belongs at CarpentryCon 2018?
-You do.](https://carpentries.org/blog/2018/03/who-belongs-carpentrycon/) - Blog by Belinda Weaver

 This event is for **you**.
 The success of this conference will be measured by what you gain at the conference and afterward in terms of skills, knowledge, and networking.